General Terms of Business

 9.1 Dr. Hönle is liable without limitation for intent and gross negligence.

-10. Assembly and service for large devices
+- Assembly and after-sales service for large appliances

-10.4 Spare parts and repairs that are outside the warranty, in particular the replacement of lamps, must be paid separately by the customer.
+10.4 Spare parts and repairs that are outside the warranty, in particular the replacement of lamps, must be paid for separately by the customer.

 13.3 If the customer is a corporate client, the place of Dr. Hönle’s registered office shall be the place of performance for all mutual obligations and the place of jurisdiction for all disputes in connection with this contract.
-The same place of jurisdiction shall apply if the customer does not have a general place of jurisdiction in Germany, relocates his place of residence or habitual abode abroad after conclusion of the contract his domicile or habitual residence is not known at the time the complaint is filed.
-However, the company is also entitled to sue at the customer’s location.
+The same place of jurisdiction shall apply if the customer does not have a general place of jurisdiction in Germany, relocates his place of residence or habitual abode abroad after conclusion of the contract, or if his place of residence or habitual abode is not known at the time the action is filed.
+However, Dr. Hönle is also entitled to file suit at the customer’s place of business.

-12.4 The EU Commission has created an internet platform for the online settlement of disputes.
-The platform serves as a point of contact for the out-of-court settlement of disputes concerning contractual obligations arising from online sales contracts.
-Further information is available at the following link: http://ec.europa.eu/consumers/odr/.
+13.4 The EU Commission has created an Internet platform for online dispute resolution.
+The platform serves as a contact point for the out-of-court settlement of disputes concerning contractual obligations arising from online sales contracts.
+More information is available at the following link: http://ec.europa.eu/consumers/odr/.
 We are neither willing nor obliged to participate in a dispute resolution procedure before a consumer arbitration board.